seanhaneberg/bitwise-examples/README.md

 Consumers of this API can use bitwise operators to assign a value to the `sessionOptions` argument.

-Here are some advantages from using this approach:
+### Using small amount of space

-#### Small amount of space
+In web-development and higher level scripting languages, options are often captured in more verbose formats, such as JSON.

-Several options are tracked by a single integer.
-In the case of the example above, we're only using half a byte (four bits!) to track several possible option combinations.
+However, in more constrained systems, it's desireable to have several options tracked by a single integer.
+In the case of the example above, we're only using half a byte (four bits!) to track four options and several possible option combinations.

 You can track as many options as there are bits in the underlying datatype.
 On most architectures, this is 32-bits for `int`s and 8-bits for `char`s.

-#### Can "alias" different combinations of flags
+### Can expose different combinations of flags

-Note how ONLINE_DEFAULTS is bitwise combination of the relevant values.
+Note how ONLINE_DEFAULTS is a bitwise combination of the relevant values.
 Useful bitwise combinations can be exposed to API consumers or used in other logic.

-#### Using the & operator and masking to read bits
+### Using the & operator and masking to read bits

 Consider how this implementation of `startGameSession` evaluates `sessionOptions`: